HarshKapadia2/blog/content/posts/ipsec.md

 -   Main mode
     -   Uses six messages.
-    -   Takes a longer time than agressive mode.
+    -   Takes a longer time than aggressive mode.
-    -   More secure than agressive mode as it hides the ISAKMP IDs (IP, domain name, certificate, etc).
+    -   More secure than aggressive mode as it hides the ISAKMP IDs (IP, domain name, certificate, etc).
--   Agressive mode
+-   Aggressive mode
     -   Uses three messages.
     -   Allows flexible authentication.
     -   Less secure than main mode as it does not hide the ISAKMP IDs (IP, domain name, certificate, etc).